gboeing/street-network-models/README.md

 #### 4.3.
 Upload to Dataverse

-Upload to Dataverse using their [native](https://guides.dataverse.org/en/latest/api/native-api.html) and [sword](https://guides.dataverse.org/en/latest/api/sword.html) APIs.
+Upload to Dataverse using their v1 [native](https://guides.dataverse.org/en/latest/api/native-api.html) API.
 First [log in](https://dataverse.harvard.edu) and create an API key if you don't have an active one (they expire annually).
-If this is a revision to the datasets, create a draft dataset revision on the Dataverse (edit dataset > metadata > change something > save).
+If this is a revision to existing datasets, create a draft dataset revision on the Dataverse (edit dataset > metadata > change something > save).
 Otherwise, if this is the first upload ever, create a new Dataverse and new empty datasets within it, structured like:

   - Global Urban Street Networks
       - Global Urban Street Networks GeoPackages